Thomas J. Hudner Jr.: Medal of Honor action

 Hudner attempted in vain to rescue Brown via radio instruction, before intentionally crash-landing his aircraft, running to Brown's side and attempting to wrestle him free from the wreck.
 With Brown's condition worsening by the minute, Hudner attempted to drown the aircraft fire in snow and pull Brown from the aircraft, all in vain.
 Brown began slipping in and out of consciousness, but in spite of being in great pain, did not complain to Hudner.
 A rescue helicopter arrived around 15:00, and Hudner and its pilot, Lieutenant Charles Ward, were unable to put out the engine fire with a fire extinguisher.
 They tried in vain to free Brown with an axe for 45 minutes.
 They briefly considered, at Brown's request, amputating his trapped leg.
 Brown lost consciousness for the last time shortly thereafter.
 His last known words, which he told Hudner, were "tell Daisy I love her."
 The helicopter, which was unable to operate in the darkness, was forced to leave at nightfall with Hudner, leaving Brown behind.
 Brown is believed to have died shortly thereafter of his injuries and exposure to the extreme cold.
 No Chinese forces threatened the site, likely because of the heavy air presence of the VF-32 pilots.

-Hudner begged superiors to allow him to return to the wreck to help extract Brown, but he was not allowed, as other officers feared an ambush of the vulnerable helicopters resulting in additional casualties.
-In order to prevent the body and the aircraft from falling into Chinese or North Korean hands, the U.S. Navy bombed the crash site with napalm two days later; the aircrew recited the Lord's Prayer over the radio as they watched flames consume Brown's body.
+Hudner begged his superiors to allow him to return to the wreck to help extract Brown, but his request was denied, as they feared an ambush of vulnerable helicopters resulting in additional casualties.
+In order to prevent the body and the aircraft from falling into enemy hands, the U.S. Navy bombed the crash site with napalm two days later; the aircrew recited the Lord's Prayer over the radio as they watched flames consume Brown's body.
 The pilots observed that his body looked to have been disturbed and his clothes stolen, but he was still stuck in the aircraft.
 The remains of both Brown and the aircraft were never recovered.
-Brown was the first African American U.S. Navy officer killed in the war.
+Brown was the first African-American U.S. Navy officer killed in the war.